 - Producers with common standards can be counted, which can lead to an allocation of more private and public resources to that producer community

-- National Organic Program Rules If you are interested or plan to become certified organic, you must read and know the details of the program.
+- National Organic Program Rules.
+If you are interested or plan to become certified organic, you must read and know the details of the program.
 The National Organic Program rules can be found here.
-The USDA has also now created a National Organic Program Handbook.
 A common myth is that is takes three years to certify a farm organic.
 It only takes three years if any of the prohibited substances have been applied in the last three years.
 Certifiers allow an affidavit by the current land owner and previous land owner if applicable.

-- Certification Cost Share Producers are eligible for as much as 75 percent of the cost (up to $750) through the Georgia Department of Agriculture under the National Organic Certification Cost Share Program.
+- Certification Cost Share.
+Producers are eligible for as much as 75 percent of the cost (up to $750) through the Georgia Department of Agriculture under the National Organic Certification Cost Share Program.
 Georgia Organics is reimbursing the remaining 25 % for farmers getting their certification for the first time.
-Learn more at www.georgiaorganics.org/100organicfarms Here’s the the Georgia Department of Agriculture’s Organic Cost Share page.
+Learn more from our 200 Organic Farms Campaign Page or from the Georgia Department of Agriculture’s Organic Cost Share Page.

-- $5,000 Exemption Farms with under $5,000 in revenues are not required to be certified, but are still required to follow the guidelines of thte National Organic Program.
+- $5,000 Exemption.
+Farms with under $5,000 in revenues are not required to be certified, but are still required to follow the guidelines of the National Organic Program.
 Registration is still required with the State of Georgia, and this form can be found here.

-- Prohibited Substances The organic standards include a National List of Approved and Prohibited Substances for both vegetable and livestock production.
-In most cases, synthetic substances are prohibited and nonsynthetic (naturally ocurring) substances are allowed.
+- Prohibited Substances.
+The organic standards include a National List of Approved and Prohibited Substances for both vegetable and livestock production.
+In most cases, synthetic substances are prohibited and non-synthetic (naturally occurring) substances are allowed.
 The Organic Materials Review Institute (OMRI) evaluates products for a fee against the requirements of the National Standard.
-If a product becomes “OMRI-Listed.”, you can be reasonably certain it is allowed for use, but the OMRI list is not law.
+If a product becomes “OMRI-Listed”, you can be reasonably certain it is allowed for use, but the OMRI list is not law.
 There are products that don’t go through OMRI and are allowed for use.
 In those cases, the user has some research to do, and in all instances, the certifier has final say.